Uffe Bech

-Uffe Manich Bech ([ˈufə ˈmæne̝k ˈpek]; born 13 January 1993) is a Danish professional footballer who plays as a winger.
+Uffe Manich Bech ([ˈufə ˈmæne̝k ˈpek]; born 13 January 1993) is a Danish former professional footballer who played as a winger.

 Youth career

-His career started in Hellerup IK, where he at the age of 13 switched to Lyngby Boldklub.
+Bech's career started in Hellerup IK, where he at the age of 13 switched to Lyngby Boldklub.
 Throughout his young career he got plenty of playing time in the various Danish youth national team, where he on several occasions has been the top scorer.
 Already at the age of 15, Bech signed a three-year contract with Lyngby.
 He was a big talent and went on trials at among others Blackburn Rovers and Heerenveen in 2009.
 Bech signed a new three-year contract with Lyngby in August 2010.

 Club career

 Lyngby

-He got his official debut in the Danish Superliga on 1 August 2010 in a game against Silkeborg, where Bach played the last 5 minutes, coming on from the bench.
+Bech got his official debut in the Danish Superliga on 1 August 2010 in a game against Silkeborg, where Bach played the last five minutes, coming on from the bench.

 On 13 February 2011, it was published by Lyngby Boldklub that they would send him to Hamburger SV, where he would be allowed to train with the club until the following Friday.
 Lyngby's first-team coach Niels Frederiksen struck, however, that Uffe just went to Germany to try a big club.
 Bech got slowly more and more space in the squad.
-Especially after a game against Midtjylland in April 2011, where Bech replaced David Boysen with 20 minutes of the game left, and a few minutes later scored to the final result 1-0.
+Especially after a game against Midtjylland in April 2011, where Bech replaced David Boysen with 20 minutes of the game left, and a few minutes later scored to the final result 1–0.
 Bech won the "U19 talent of the year in Denmark" in 2011, given by DBU.

 Bech was officially promoted to the first team squad in the summer 2012.
 Already six months later, he extended his contract until 2014.
 The talented offensive player impressed everybody in his last season.
-After a fantastic half season in the 2012/13 season, with 17 league games and 5 goals, Bech got spotted by many clubs.
+After a fantastic half season in the 2012–13 season, with 17 league games and 5 goals, Bech got spotted by many clubs.
 Bech played in Lyngby BK until January 2013 when he was picked for the Superliga club Nordsjælland.